Teapot land Photo by Kim

 I’m so excited to get my clothes back from Stockbridge but my paper + stitch jeans which I love and my black jacket are missing.
 Who’s robbing who?
 I lie in bed wandering about the case and what if the person who ‘stole’ the car – wore my clothes as well.
 And what if I’ve been framed?

 A few days later I have a brandy and coke on the terrace of the Real Greek Restaurant in Bournemouth.
 It’s strong but soon becomes delicious and I order another – which never arrives.
 I’m slightly annoyed because it was fun until then.
 And ask for my bill.
 The cheek of it is that I’ve been charged for the very thing I’m annoyed about.
 And just say that’s not my bill.
-I try to bring up an argument with the manager with black rimmed glasses perched in the middle of his nose.
+I try to bring up an argument with the manager with black rimmed glasses perched in the middle of his nose and a lump protruding from the middle of his forehead.
 But he refuses and furiously writes it off.